What You’ll Learn

 • After 5 minutes, it proceeds to the next batch of three websites, repeating the same behavior.

+• This cycle continues until all selected websites have been processed.
 This method ensures the scanning load is spread out and doesn’t overwhelm your server or the connected sites.